thomasesmith/vw-car-net-api/README.md

     "password": "{YOUR PASSWORD}"
 }
 ````
 > The "Content-Type:application/json" header is required in every `POST`, `PATCH`, and `PUT` request that is made to this server.
 I've found that if you don't include it, you'll just get back 415 errors.
-The `GET`s don't require it however.
+The `GET`s don't require it, however.

 #### Response
-Upon a successful login, you will receive back a JSON object containing your details that will look something like this:
+Upon a successful login, you will receive back a JSON object containing your account details that will look something like this:
 ````
 {
   "value": {